-Colin: They are the only kind of games I take the time to play, I’m happy getting a “whole” experience in a small amount of time.
-I mean, the trend was to bash games that “last only X hours” etc., but I think it takes a lot of talent to convey a lot of ideas into a small game.
-Also, it’s not only impressive because usually they’re done in a short amount of time as well.
+Colin: They are the only kind of games I take the time to play.
+I am happy getting a ‘whole’ experience in a small amount of time.
+I mean, the trend was to bash games that “last only X hours” et cetera, but I think it takes a lot of talent to convey a lot of ideas into a small game.
+Also, it is not only impressive because usually they are done in a short amount of time as well.

 Sam: I love them!
 Makes the experience more concise!
-It’s lovely to see an idea flourish and grow in a short space of time, a compact exploration.
+It is lovely to see an idea flourish and grow in a short amount of time, a compact exploration.
 It makes everything more meaningful.
 I think shorter games lend themselves more to being spaces to experiment, they can be cinematic, daring, confrontational, fresh!

 James: What is your favorite game jam?

-Colin: It’s hard to miss big events like Ludum Dare or Global Game Jam, and there’s obviously a lot of great games made during these, but I’m gonna give a shout out to A Game By It’s Cover, I like the idea of taking artistic submissions that mimic real games cartridges and then make a game based of it, it feels a bit like an “exquisite corpse” jams and I like that.
-I also can’t wait for the next PROCJAM!
+Colin: It is hard to miss big events like Ludum Dare or Global Game Jam, and there is obviously a lot of great games made during these, but I am going to give a shout-out to A Game By It’s Cover, as I like the idea of taking artistic submissions that mimic real game cartridges and then make a game based on it, it feels a bit like an ‘exquisite corpse’ jam and I like that.
+I also cannot wait for the next PROCJAM!

 Sam: I love following the monthly Bitsy jams, this month’s theme was the Sublime, and it produced some great work!
 I entered one once and the community is so warm and friendly, and the work really has its own style and feel.
-I think you could consider people that make games in Bitsy a kind of collective, a group forming their own aesthetic, and that’s a really cool thing.
+I think you could consider people that make games in Bitsy a kind of collective, a group forming their own aesthetics, and that is a really cool thing.

-James: What’s your favorite game jam game that someone else made?
+James: What is your favorite game jam game that someone else made?

-Colin: I know I’ll sound like a programmer cliché but I’ve always been a fan of Zachtronics games, it’s one of the few genres I’d love to try and do one day, so I gotta admit I was pretty impressed by “TASball” from the last Ludum Dare, made by the awesome Amos Wenger.
+Colin: I know I will sound like a programmer cliché, but I have always been a fan of Zachtronics games.
+It is one of the few genres I would love to try and do one day, so I have got to admit that I was pretty impressed by “TASball” made for the last Ludum Dare by the awesome Amos Wenger.

-Sam: Personally I love Moshe Linke’s games and really adore this game “The Search For The Green River”.
-Such a beautiful blur of genres.
-Poetic game making… Just like Terrence Malick or Andrei Tarkovsky films… Mysterious dreams.
-Really unlike lots of games you will see in jams, definitely recommend it.
+Sam: Personally I love Moshe Linke’s games and really adore “The Search For The Green River”.
+Such a beautiful blur of genres and poetic game making, just like Terrence Malick or Andrei Tarkovsky films.
+Mysterious dreams.
+It is really unlike lots of other games you will see in jams, I definitely recommend it.

-Sam: I think “Definition of a Ghuest” was my favorite game jam game.
-We really focused on making a short and compact experience, and played a little with the idea of community and creating as well as viewing art.
-We also enjoyed making it a somewhat response to criticism our previous game had received – ruffling feathers is always fun.
+Sam: I think “Definition of a Ghuest” was my favorite jam game.
+We really focused on making a short and compact experience here, and played a little with the idea of community and creating as well as viewing art.
+We also enjoyed making it a somewhat response to criticism our previous game had received.
+Ruffling feathers is always fun.

-Colin: I’d go with “Between Stations”, it feels like it’s the most polished jam game we made, and I have a great memory of doing it because it’s one of the only jams where I’ve been able to sleep 6 hours per night, it might sounds silly but it’s nice not to treat game jams as a “suffering
+Colin: I would go with “Between Stations”, as it feels like it is the most polished jam game we made, and I have a great memory of doing it because it is one of the only jams where I have been able to sleep six hours per night.
+It might sound silly, but it is nice not to treat game jams as a ‘suffering weekend’.

-James: What do you two believe are the most important aspect to jams; what makes a game jam a game jam?
+James: What do you two believe are the most important aspect to jam?
+What makes a game jam a game jam?

-Colin: I believe jams are a great opportunity to keep things in the smallest scope possible, meaning each game that’ll come out is like “100% pure juice” if that makes sense.
-I like how it enable KISS and “Fail fast” principles and I think they allow to step out of our comfort zone without taking as much risk as in a long-term production.
+Colin: I believe jams are a great opportunity to keep things in the smallest scope possible, meaning each game that will come out is like ‘one-hundred percent pure juice’, if that makes sense.
+I like how it enables the KISS and “Fail fast” principles, and I think they allow to step out of our comfort zone without taking as much risk as in a long-term production.

 Sam: I think a sense of community is the most important thing.
 I love to feel the energy of everyone’s ideas and the general atmosphere of creation!